tyler-shaw/hidden-widget-titles/README.md

 - The "hiding" of the widget titles actually removes the hidden text server side.
 The text is therefore not visible in the page source.
 - Requires PHP 5.3 or greater.
+- Credit to the author(s) of [Remove Widget Titles](https://wordpress.org/plugins/remove-widget-titles/) for the idea of adding use of the exclamation to hide the entire title.